Cases on appeal

 In this high-profile case, Uber drivers regarded by the company as self-employed claimed that they are in fact workers.

-In the employment tribunal decision of 28 October (Aslam and others v Uber BV and others ET/2202550/2015), the tribunal held that the Uber drivers are workers.
+In the employment tribunal decision of 28 October (Aslam and others v Uber BV and others IRLR 4 ET), the tribunal held that the Uber drivers are workers.

 This means that they are entitled to receive basic worker rights such as the national minimum wage and paid annual leave.

-Uber may appeal to the Employment Appeal Tribunal (EAT) against the first-instance decision.
+Uber is appealing to the EAT against the first-instance decision.

 Chesterton Global Ltd (t/a Chestertons) and another v Nurmohamed